mhdzy/SSLboard/README.md

     https://golang.org/dl/

-Then, you need to place the source directory (.../SSLboard/) in ~/go/src/github.com/SleightOfHandzy/ to end up with a relative pathname of:
+Then, you need to place the source directory (.../SSLboard/) in $GOROOT/src/github.com/SleightOfHandzy/ ($GOROOT is typically $HOME/Go/) to end up with a relative pathname of:

-    ~/Go/src/github.com/SleightOfHandzy/SSLboard/...
+`~/Go/src/github.com/SleightOfHandzy/SSLboard/...`

 Now, you will need to generate a `.key` and `.crt` file using the following commands: